 In November 2019, they traveled to Mesa, Arizona where they worked with Pam Slim in a business development process.
 Out of that conversation, the Centre for Holding Space was born.

-As has been true throughout Heather’s journey with this work, the right people arose to help her and Krista build the Centre and, with folks such as the Page Two team, Pam Slim, Amanda Winn at WholeHearted Business Development, Alexandra Devandra of Aligned Law, Kara Bjornson of Duboff Edwards Haight & Schachter Law Corporation, Ian McCausland, and the team at the Women’s Enterprise Centre of Manitoba, they spent the bulk of the first half of 2020 (pandemic notwithstanding) creating this website, editing and refining Heather’s book, writing a business plan, developing their partnership agreement, registering business names and trademarks, securing funding, mentoring assistant teachers, refining the course and creating the certification program.
+As has been true throughout Heather’s journey with this work, the right people arose to help her and Krista build the Centre and, with folks such as the Page Two team, Pam Slim, Amanda Winn at WholeHearted Business Development, Alexandra Devandra of Aligned Law, Kara Bjornson of Duboff Edwards Haight & Schachter Law Corporation, Ian McCausland, and the team at the Women’s Enterprise Centre of Manitoba, they spent the bulk of the first half of 2020 (pandemic notwithstanding) creating this website, editing and refining Heather’s book, writing a business plan, developing their partnership agreement, registering business names and trademarks, securing funding, mentoring Master Practitioner Candidates, refining the course and creating the certification program.

 This Centre exists to grow the work of Holding Space in the world.